 You should encourage your child to take plenty of fluids.
 The aim is to prevent dehydration.
-The fluid lost in their sick (vomit) and/or diarrhoea needs to be replaced.
 Your child should continue with their normal diet and usual drinks.
 In addition, they should also be encouraged to drink extra fluids.
 However, avoid fizzy drinks or large amounts of concentrated fruit juices as these can make diarrhoea worse.

 Babies under 6 months old are at increased risk of dehydration.
 You should seek medical advice if they develop gastroenteritis.
 Breast-feeds or bottle-feeds should be encouraged as normal.
 You may find that your baby's demand for feeds increases.
 You may also be advised to give extra fluids (either water or rehydration drinks) in between feeds.